 CMCH is a progressive Jewish Montessori school serving elementary through middle school children.
-We welcome every Jewish child, regardless of background or affiliation, with the understanding that each is a unique blessing to our community and essential to our world.
-The teachers of both the general and Judaic studies will work as a team to assist each child in discovering his true potential.
+As a Chabad Community School, we welcome every Jewish child, regardless of background or affiliation, with the understanding that each is a unique blessing to our community and essential to our world.
+The teachers of both the general and Judaic studies work as a team to assist each child in discovering his true potential.
 This process, beginning at an early age, will point the child toward the Torah-given goal of improving himself and his environment in order to reveal the G-dliness hidden within our world.

 Our pedagogical philosophy is rooted in a profound love and respect for each child.
-At CMCH, your child will learn to think, observe, and reflect – not memorize and quickly forget.
-Instead of giving him the right answers, we will ask the right questions, and lead him to discover answers for himself.
-Learning will become its own reward, and each success will fuel his desire to discover something new.
+At CMCH, your child will learn to think, observe, and reflect – not only memorize and quickly forget.
+Instead of just giving your child the right answers, we will ask the right questions and lead them to discover answers for themselves.
+Learning will become its own reward, and each success will fuel a desire to discover something new.

-His ultimate discovery will be his true potential as a human being and as a Jew.
+The ultimate discovery will be the discovery of their true potential as human beings and as a Jews.